 Furthermore, the interest paid for a mezzanine loan is exempted from tax.

 Bridge loans essentially fill the gap between a payment to be made and payment to be received.
+You can use this calculator for bridging loans by yourself when you need to.
 In easier terms, it is the most convenient form of loan sought in real estate transactions when a realtor wishes to acquire a new property but lacks the capital.
 The capital is acquired by selling a property and meanwhile the cash flow is maintained with the help of a bridge loan.
 These are also short term loans, but the interest is taxable as per the law.

 Bridge loans are typically backed by collateral, such as the property itself or an inventory.
 Usually, the bridge loans are sought for not more than three weeks but some may seek a bridge loan for up to two to three years.